MikeAvgeros/escape-game/README.md

 -   ### Am I Responsive?

     -   During the testing phase, I ran further tests on my site's responsiveness using the Am I Responsive website.
-This has helped me identify some size-related inconsistencies that were not so visible with the Google Development Tools.
+This has helped me identify some size-related inconsistencies that were not so visible with Google Development Tools.

 -   ### Techsini Multi Device Mockup Generator